stonemjs/docs/src/docs/architecture/providers.md

 ### `boot()`

-Once all providers have been registered, Stone.js calls their `boot()` methods — in the order they were loaded.
+Once all providers have been registered, Stone.js calls their `boot()` methods, in the order they were loaded.

 Now is the time to: